-OpenPERouter requires two main configuration components: the Underlay configuration for external router connectivity and VNI configurations for EVPN overlays.
+OpenPERouter requires two main configuration components: the Underlay configuration for external router connectivity and a VPN specific configuration for overlays.

 All Custom Resources (CRs) must be created in the same namespace where OpenPERouter is deployed (typically openperouter-system).